ShellyParraZ/Weekly_Spendings_Tracker/README.md

 Starting Amount
   The starting amount is a float.
 This is the amount of money the user is starting with.
 This should not change after the weekly tuition, rent, and utilities are considered.
-  In order to determine this variable, the tuition, yearly_salary, rent, and utilities must be converted to weekly variables, by dividing by twelve months, then four weeks.
-After those calculations, then the weekly_tuition, weekly_rent, and weekly_utilities should get subtracted from the weekly_salary. weekly_tuition = 0.00 / 12 = 0.00 / 4 = 0.00
-  weekly_rent = 20400.00 / 12 = 1700 / 4 = 425
+  In order to determine this variable, the yearly tuition, yearly income, yearly rent, and yearly utilities must be converted to weekly variables, by dividing by twelve months, then four weeks.
+After those calculations, then the weekly_tuition, weekly_rent, and weekly_utilities should get subtracted from the weekly_income. weekly_tuition = 0.00 / 12 = 0.00 / 4 = 0.00 weekly_rent = 20400.00 / 12 = 1700 / 4 = 425
   weekly_utilities = 64.53 / 12 = 5.38 / 4 = 1.35
-  weekly_salary = 31200.00 / 12 = 2600.00 / 4 = 650.00
+  weekly_income = 31200.00 / 12 = 2600.00 / 4 = 650.00
   self.starting_amount = 650.00 - (0.00 + 425 + 1.35) = 223.65
-  self.starting_amount = weekly_salary - (weekly_tuition + weekly_rent + weekly_utilities)
+  self.starting_amount = weekly_income - (weekly_tuition + weekly_rent + weekly_utilities)
   f”Starting Amount: ${self.starting_amount}”

 Remaining Balance